 Let me stop you right there before you sigh thinking “another” golden milk tea recipe.
 We all have seen the trends going on and turmeric milk is all over the blogosphere.
 And for good reason.
 Golden milk tastes just so da** delicious!
-Soon this milk will have to turned into Dana’s (Minimalist Baker) golden milk ice cream or these macaroons!
+Soon this milk will have to be turned into golden milk ice cream or overnight oats!
 It’s pretty awesome that golden milk is finally not a weird hippie thing.
 Golden milk tastes like a naughty sweet drink that one should not be having every day.
 But really, you should!

 If you are regular on my blog you might recall me mentioning before that when my husband and I first married we were informed that getting pregnant would be a challenge.
 I had these ugly little cysts that were causing the problem.
 Darn little guys!
 At 26 I was far from ready to have children, yet knew it was in our future at some point.
 The solution for me was to seek holistic healing.
 The difference between Eastern and Western medicine is that Western usually works a whole lot faster.
 Imagine when you take Excedrin for a migraine.
 It works within 20 minutes!
 Or no immediate relief and wait to see the problem corrected after about 18 months.
 Eastern healing can take months, even years, but the underlying problems that are causing the main issue, when fixed, are well worth the wait!

 My doctor had me drinking warm lemon water tea every morning right when I woke up.
 This jump starts the body and cleans out the organs.
 Then another tea 3 times a day with a whole bunch of herbs in-between.
 One of the main herbs that stuck with me was turmeric.
 One of turmeric’s healing factors is that it can shrink fibroid tumors and cysts.